 Independence gives us room to prepare instead of simply react.
 A deliberate plan — built with flexibility — can make it easier to stay calm when the market narrative shifts.

-At a glance
+At a Glance

 Every firm has good people.
 The difference is the structure around them — who they ultimately work for, how they’re compensated, and how free they are to act on what they really see in the markets.

-Aspect Independent RIA Big-Firm Advisor
+Independent RIA

-Who they work for Works directly for the client through an advisory agreement Client-centered Often represents a brokerage firm and may be constrained by that firm’s platform, policies, and priorities.
+Often represents a brokerage firm and may be constrained by that firm’s platform, policies, and priorities.

-Product access Open-architecture platform with broad access to managers, ETFs, and strategies.
 Works from an approved product list, often with a mix of in-house and third-party offerings.

-Compensation Primarily transparent, fee-based compensation (a percentage of assets under management or flat fees).
 May be paid through a mix of fees and product-based compensation, depending on the account and firm structure.

-Message and mindset Freer to voice contrarian views on markets, risk, and policy — and to act on them in client portfolios.
 Often expected to align with the firm’s research, asset allocations, and marketing narrative.

 The structure doesn’t tell you everything about the individual advisor, but it does set the boundaries for how candid they can be and how flexible they can be in serving you.

-My decision
+My Decision

 I didn’t become independent by accident.
 After decades advising families and retirees, I watched markets become more complex, more leveraged, and more sensitive to central bank policy.
-At the same time, I watched many large firms become more focused on scale, product distribution, and assets under management than on the real lives behind those numbers.
+At the same time, I watched many large firms become more focused on scale, product distribution, and “assets under management” than on the real lives behind those numbers.

-I chose independence so I could tell the truth as I see it about market cycles, bubbles, and risk — even when it is uncomfortable.
+I chose independence so I could tell the truth as I see it about market cycles, bubbles, and risk — even when it’s uncomfortable.
 So I could design portfolios that respect reality, not just models.
 And so I could help clients think through tough trade-offs like when to claim Social Security, how much to draw from portfolios, and how to navigate healthcare uncertainty.

 My success is tied to yours.
-When markets are stretched and the data points to elevated risk, my job is to help you see it clearly and manage it wisely — not to simply reassure you that everything will be fine.
+When markets are stretched and the data points to elevated risk, my job is to help you see it clearly and manage it wisely — not to simply reassure you that “everything will be fine.”

-Is this for you?
+Is This for You?

 My independent advisory work is best suited for people who want more than a product pitch or a model portfolio.
 If some of these statements describe you, we may be a very good fit:

-Next steps
+Next Steps

 There’s no obligation and no pressure.
 The goal of an initial conversation is simple: to help you see whether an independent advisor — with my perspective on today’s markets — is the right fit for you and your family.